Legal expert system: Purpose

 Some early development work was oriented toward the creation of automated judges.

 One of the first use cases was the encoding of the British Nationality Act at Imperial College carried out under the supervision of Marek Sergot and Robert Kowalski.

 Lance Elliot wrote: "The British Nationality Act was passed in 1981 and shortly thereafter was used as a means of showcasing the efficacy of using Artificial Intelligence (AI) techniques and technologies, doing so to explore how the at-the-time newly enacted statutory law might be encoded into a computerized logic-based formalization."

-The authors’ seminal article, "The British Nationality Act as a Logic Program," published in 1986 in the Communications of the ACM journal, is one of the first and best-known works in computational law, and one of the most widely cited papers in the field.
+The authors' seminal article, "The British Nationality Act as a Logic Program," published in 1986 in the Communications of the ACM journal, is one of the first and best-known works in computational law, and one of the most widely cited papers in the field.

 In 2021, the Inaugural CodeX Prize was awarded to Robert Kowalski, Fariba Sadri, and Marek Sergot in acknowledgment of their groundbreaking work on the application of logic programming to the formalization and analysis of the British Nationality Act.

 Later work on legal expert systems has identified potential benefits to non-lawyers as a means to increase access to legal knowledge.

 Legal expert systems can also support administrative processes, facilitate decision-making processes, automate rule-based analyses, and exchange information directly with citizen-users.

 Types

 Architectural variations

 Rule-based expert systems rely on a model of deductive reasoning that utilizes "If A, then B" rules.
 In a rule-based legal expert system, information is represented in the form of deductive rules within the knowledge base.

+In rule-based legal expert systems, logic programming has historically been applied to automate complex compliance paperwork.
+A notable early example designed for high-volume regulatory filings was the 1999 Intelligent Filing Manager (INTELLIFM), which utilized Prolog rules as its core inference engine to automate the generation, publishing, and population of structured forms via distributed COM interfaces.

 Case-based reasoning models, which store and manipulate examples or cases, hold the potential to emulate an analogical reasoning process thought to be well-suited for the legal domain.
 This model effectively draws on known experiences our outcomes for similar problems.

 A neural net relies on a computer model that mimics that structure of a human brain, and operates in a very similar way to the case-based reasoning model.
 This expert system model is capable of recognizing and classifying patterns within the realm of legal knowledge and dealing with imprecise inputs.

 Fuzzy logic models attempt to create 'fuzzy' concepts or objects that can then be converted into quantitative terms or rules that are indexed and retrieved by the system.
 In the legal domain, fuzzy logic can be used for rule-based and case-based reasoning models.